PARTNER at the 52nd Virtual Congress of the International Society of Paediatric Oncology (SIOP) – October 14-17, 2020

 Brussels, 2 February 2018 – The Kick-off Meeting of the ERN-PAEDCAN Partner: Paediatric rare tumours network – European registry project was held just after the ERN PaedCan General Assembly on 2 February 2018 in Brussels.
 PARTNER is one of the five projects funded by the 3rd Health Programme.
-Five EU countries involved as Associated partners and 18 as Collaborating partners, including 9 Centres from Low Health Expenditure Average Rate (LHEAR) countries, 2 non EU countries and 1 parent’s organization work together and are looking for a novel solution in the field of virtual integrated healthcare system.
+Five EU countries involved as Associated partners and 18 as Collaborating partners, including 9 Centres from Low Health Expenditure Average Rate (LHEAR) countries, 2 non-EU countries and 1 parent’s organization work together and are looking for a novel solution in the field of the virtual integrated healthcare system.

 The project was judged innovative because it will create a Paediatric Rare Tumour European Registry (PARTNER) dedicated to children and adolescents with VRT (Very Rare Tumours) linking the existing national registries and providing a registry for those countries not already having a registry for VRT in place.
 The European Registry will be an essential part of the activity of the VRT subnetwork part of the ERN PaedCan.
 The possibility to link the registry with a virtual consultation system and the elaboration of diagnostic/treatment recommendations will create a platform that can be easily accessed by EU Health care providers.
 The increasing expertise in VRT based on the data collected in the European registry will increase the capacity to provide international consultation and define standard of treatment recommendations.
 This will ultimately result in improved patients’ care and reduce currently existing inequalities in cancer outcome across EU member states.